3. Chasing Cures 1

 Ergotamine arrived on the medical scene during the Middle Ages after a mass poisoning throughout Europe.
 People were eating bread contaminated with ergot, a parasite, on cultivated grains.
 This caused the disease St Anthony’s Fire, also known as ergotism.
 As a drug, ergotamine was first used to precipitate childbirth and to control post-partum haemorrhaging.
 Because it acts on blood vessels (it’s a vasoconstrictor), it has been used in the acute treatment of migraine since 1926 and there was no alternative acute anti-migraine treatment for decades.

 Many doctors agree that ergotamine still has some place in treating migraine.
-By the time I met it my attacks were severe and frequent, so I agree.
-Toxicity was the least of my worries; when I was very sick I never cared.
+And for status migrainosus a prolonged and untreatable migraine, it is more likely to be given intravenously in hospital or a medical setting and is known as dihydroergotamine infusion.
+When I was offered it, it was not in this form but as suppositories and, as my attacks were severe and frequent, its toxicity was the least of my worries; when I was very sick I never cared.
 In that state dying was always an attractive option.
 It was ergotamine or a gun, not available on prescription to this day.
 However, although they stopped the hammering head, they also made me feel vile for a day or two, but that period, known as the postdrome, is usually awful anyway.

 A male doctor once told me to my insouciant face that women didn’t get the pain as badly as men.
 ‘Can they hear themselves?’
 I wondered then, and wonder still.
 (They can’t.)
 It never occurs to them that my rogue brain might lay into them.
 I’m invisible to such men anyway.
 Just another woman with a headache.